top of page

 With a match ticket you can ride around in second-class on the buses and trains within the Rhein-Neckar (VRN) transport network on the day of a match until 3am the following morning.

 The ground is only a 5-10 minute walk from the main station so hanging around for a bus isn't really necessary.
-Nevertheless, Bus 102 carries non-mountaineers up to the Betzenberg from the Hauptbahnhof and the fare is included in the cost of your match ticket.
+Nevertheless, Bus 102 carries non-mountaineers up to the Betzenberg from the Rathaus (Bus Stop A) and Hauptbahnhof and the fare is included in the cost of your match ticket.

 WALKING DIRECTIONS: